Slavery in Yemen: Activism against slavery

-Part of Yemen was controlled by the British Empire in the 19th- and 20th-century in the form of the Chief Commissioner's Province of Aden (1839-1932) and the Colony of Aden (1937-1963).
 The British Empire, having signed the 1926 Slavery Convention, was obliged to fight slavery and slave trade in all land under direct or indirect control of the British Empire.
 However, the British control of Yemen was not complete even in the part of Yemen which was nominally controlled by them.
-The Colony of Aden was divided into an eastern colony and a western colony.
-Those were further divided into 23 sultanates and emirates, and several independent tribes that had no relationships with the sultanates.
-The deal between the sultanates and Britain detailed protection and complete control of foreign relations by the British.
+The Aden Protectorate was divided into an Eastern Protectorate and a Western Protectorate.
+Those were further divided into 23 sultanates and emirates, and several independent tribes that had no relationships with the native states.
+The deal between the native states and Britain detailed protection and complete control of foreign relations by the British.
 This limited their actual power to do something about slavery.